danielaLopes/pymab/README.md

     * weighted block means
     * fitting a time series model to find an indicator of when a distribution changes and tune the exploration rate accordingly
   * Add a new environment change mixin that changes at random steps, or changes the variance, or changes the mean, etc.

-* Optimal arm plot is not working
-* I suspect that the non-stationary is not working properly, and the variance is not changing